explorer-1/learngit/readme.txt

-git is a distribute version control system git is free software
+git is a distributed version control system git is free software i love git